Battle of Kings Mountain Summary

 - Fun Fact: All the participants in the battle were Americans, except for the British commander, Colonel Patrick Ferguson.

-American forces made up of Patriot militia — known as the Overmountain Men — defeated British forces made up of Loyalist militia under the command of British Major Patrick Ferguson.
+American forces made up of Patriot militia — known as the Overmountain Men — defeated a British force made up of Loyalist militia under the command of British Major Patrick Ferguson.

 In the early part of September 1780, Ferguson arrived in North Carolina to recruit troops for the Loyalist militia that would protect the flank of the main British force, under the command of General Charles Cornwallis.
 Ferguson issued a proclamation that warned Patriot militias to lay down their arms and told them, “if they did not desist from their opposition to the British arms, he would march his army over the mountains, hang their leaders, and lay their country waste with fire and sword.”
 However, the Overmountain Men, under the command of Benjamin Cleveland, James Johnston, William Campbell, John Sevier, Joseph McDowell, and Isaac Shelby refused to let Ferguson have his way.
 Instead, they organized an attack against Ferguson and his Loyalists.

 Ferguson received intelligence that informed him the Patriots would attack and moved toward Cornwallis for protection.
 As he marched in that direction, he camped at Kings Mountain, near the border of North Carolina and South Carolina.
 When the Overmountain Men found out where he was, they organized an ambush.

 The Americans surrounded the Loyalists during the intense fighting, which lasted for about an hour.
 The fighting stopped when Ferguson was fatally wounded, and his men surrendered.
 At first, the Americans gave “no quarter,” and carried out revenge for their men who had been killed at the Battle of Waxhaws by British forces under the command of Banastre Tarleton.
 Patriot officers restored order and the Americans retreated.
 They took prisoners with them, put some of them on trial, and executed them.

 Battle of Kings Mountain Significance